shiboe/Tranquilize/README.md

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v2.3

+- Fix bug with hunter rows not being reusable and breaking the UI in some cases.
+- Add print messages for some states (hiding the frame, long loading).

 ### v2.2

 - Add unpartied default UI so it's not just a blank box when not grouped.